8 SEO Benchmarks Worth Establishing (+ What to Ignore)

 Instead:

-Focus on the KPIs that actually matter.
+Focus on the KPIs that actually matter to develop an effective SEO strategy.

 Let's get started: